Liquor Control Commission

 The Commission also acts on matters delegated by the Commissioner, which include but are not limited to: review and approval of final liquor permits; substitute permittee applications; patio requests and additional consumer bars; and other matters that come before the Commission for consideration and adjudication.

-Liquor Control Commission meetings are held every Tuesday and Thursday at the Department of Consumer Protection's office in Hartford.
+Liquor Control Commission meetings are held every Tuesday and Thursday at 8:30am in room 124 of the Department of Consumer Protection's office in Hartford.
+Meetings are open to the public.

 - Angelo Faenza, West Hartford